 37. Refusing to explore corporate partnerships

-Many corporations are actively searching for startups to join forces to explore new revenue streams and experiment.
-Both parties benefit a ton from the partnership: mentors, resources, growth and the corporation gets a loyal, determined innovative company with new ideas.
+Many corporations are actively searching for startups to join forces to explore new revenue streams, and experiment.
+Both parties benefit a ton from the startup and corporate partnership: mentors, resources, growth, and the corporation gets a loyal, determined innovative company with new ideas.
 Most startups focus on organic growth, but that can quickly reach its limits.

 38. Listening too much to your board of advisors

-Advisors are valuable for your business, they typically have a great network, reputation, and serious skills.
+Business advisors are valuable for your company, they typically have a great network, reputation, and serious skills.
 But that doesn’t mean you should only take their advice when it comes to your business.
-Think about the reasons you got an advisor for your business in the first place.
-As they are normally around three reasons: to find VC’s, help land talent or to solve specific problems with your business.
+Think about the reasons you got a business advisor in the first place.
+As they are normally around three reasons: to find VC’s, help land talent, or to solve specific business problems.
 Don’t depend too much on them.

 - Product -